cloudlinux/cloudlinux-doc/docs/limits/README.md

 Virtual memory limit corresponds to the amount of memory processes can allocate within LVE.
 You can see individual process virtual memory usage by monitoring <span class="notranslate">VIRT</span> column in <span class="notranslate"> top </span> output for the process.

-When process tries to allocate more memory, CloudLinux checks if the new total virtual memory used by all processes within LVE is more then a limit set.
-In such case CloudLinux will prevent memory from being allocated and increments fVMEM counter.
+When process tries to allocate more memory, CloudLinux OS Shared checks if the new total virtual memory used by all processes within LVE is more then a limit set.
+In such case CloudLinux OS Shared will prevent memory from being allocated and increments fVMEM counter.
 In most cases, but not all of them - this causes process to fail.
 For CGI/PHP scripts it will usually cause 500 and 503 error.

 :::tip Note
-It is recommended to disable VMEM limits (set them to 0) in your system at all because they are deprecated in CloudLinux 6 and 7 system and can cause unexpected issues.
+It is recommended to disable VMEM limits (set them to 0) in your system at all because they are deprecated in CloudLinux OS Shared 6 and 7 system and can cause unexpected issues.
 :::

 ### Physical memory limit